A ‘bridge loan’ is a short-term loan that ‘bridges the gap’ when you need to pay a large sum, but you’re waiting for permanent financing.

 Bridge loans are not usually related to income, but to an impending gain.
 For example, you may want to take out a bridge loan if you are looking at purchasing a property but the deposit payment is due before the sale of your old property closes.

-Short-term bridge loans – How can I be accepted for a Bridge Loan?
+How can I be accepted for a bridge loan?

 As bridge loans for individuals occur in property, your potential lender will want security on the loan in the form of equity in your previous property.